 Our home is oriented just shy of due South, on a sunny, exposed slope.
-It’s great in the winter, as many clear, cold days we don’t have to light a fire as the sun heats the thermal mass of our earthen floor and clay plastered strawbale walls.
-In June & July our house stays cool thanks to good insulation and awnings providing shade above our South windows; but when the sun sinks lower in August, it sneaks beneath the shades, hits the thermal mass of our adobe floors, and the house heats up.
+It’s great in the winter, as many clear, cold days we don’t have to light a fire as the sun provides enough heat.
+In June & July our house stays cool thanks to good insulation and awnings providing shade above our South windows; but when the sun sinks lower in August, it sneaks beneath the shades, hits the thermal mass of our clay floors, and the house heats up.

 The deck in front of these windows also gets direct sun and it gets so hot that any potted plants need watering twice daily and eventually dry out enough times that they don’t re-absorb moisture.
 I love hanging baskets and containers, but I’m not very good at keeping up with daily watering.
 Our first summer in this house we rarely spent time on the deck because of the exposure, and often left the house in late-summer afternoons when it got too hot.

 Self-watering containers are a great project if you have a balcony or limited space where you want to create more vertical growing area.
-Having gardened as a transient renter for 15 years where I would cram as much into a small area as possible, I am not yet used to having an acre of growing space.
-But even here, there’s a place for space-efficient life hacks like these.
-Self-watering containers can be made out of a variety of items so feel free to take this concept and make it your own with what you have available.
+They can be made out of a variety of items so feel free to take this concept and make it your own with what you have available.
 Here are the materials that I used:

 - large rubbermaid tote